MassTransit/MassTransit/docs/usage/correlation.md

 ### Correlation by convention

-In addition to the explicit `CorrelateBy<T>` interface, a convention-based correlation is supported.
+In addition to the explicit `CorrelatedBy<T>` interface, a convention-based correlation is supported.
 If the message contract has a property named ``CorrelationId``, ``CommandId``, or ``EventId``, the correlationId header is automatically populated on Send or Publish.
 It can also be manually specified using the ``SendContext``.

-Bear in mind that sagas default `CorrelateById()` only support messages where the explicit `CorrelateBy<Guid>` interface is implemented.
+Bear in mind that sagas default `CorrelateById()` only support messages where the explicit `CorrelatedBy<Guid>` interface is implemented.
 However, the header is still useful if you do not use sagas, for example for message flow analysis and debugging.

 ## Tracing conversations